Photo Credit: AndreyPopov / istockphoto.com

 IBD is classified as an autoimmune disorder.
 Rather than protecting your body, your immune system misidentifies proteins in your body as invaders and attacks your own tissues.

 Signs of IBD include diarrhea, constipation, rectal bleeding, abdominal pain and cramping.
 An urgency to defecate may occur.
 You may sense pressure in your rectum and feel like you have not fully evacuated your bowels after you defecate.

 You may also experience symptoms throughout your whole body.
 Your appetite may be poor and you may lose weight.
 You may experience night sweats and fevers, and anemia and bleeding may occur.
 If you are a female, you may have irregular menses or no menstrual period at all.
 Because of the nutritional imbalances and debilitating effects throughout your body, you may feel very tired.

 It may be necessary for you to take steroids or immune suppressant drugs to control IBD.
 Other medications are prescribed to relieve symptoms of pain, diarrhea, and constipation.
 Surgical removal of portions of the bowel may be needed in severe cases.

 ZEPOSIA is an innovative once-daily pill that you can use without the need to first explore injections or infusions (biologics).
 Moreover, it offers relief for ulcerative colitis (UC) without the necessity of relying on steroids.

 IBS and IBD

 Experts disagree as to whether or not IBS and IBD may occur simultaneously.
-Careful diagnoses is essential because the disorders, their treatments, and implications are very different for each other.
+Careful diagnoses are essential because the disorders, their treatments, and implications are very different from each other.